What is Vitrectomy Surgery?

 - Replace vitreous fluid with artificial saline solution or silicone oil (the body will naturally reproduce aqueous 24 to 48 hours after surgery)

 After surgery, a patch will cover your eye to help it heal.
 Staff will monitor you in a separate room until you are awake and able to stand on your own.

-A vitrectomy typically does not cause severe pain, but it may cause a scratchy or gritty sensation that will subside over time.
+Recovery typically lasts for 4 to 6 weeks.
+For a few days, your eye may be red and swollen, and your vision may be blurry.
+A vitrectomy typically does not cause severe pain but may cause a scratchy or gritty sensation that will subside over time.

 Your doctor will confirm a follow-up appointment schedule before you leave the surgery center.
 It typically includes at least six visits post-surgery:7

-While vitrectomy surgery is successful 90% of the time and complications are rare, it does have risks, including:1
+Vitrectomy surgery is successful 90% of the time, and complications are rare.
+However, it does have risks, including:1

 People over 50 years old are at a higher risk for developing a cataract (cloudy lens) after vitrectomy surgery.

-A vitrectomy is surgery that removes the vitreous humor from the eye.
+A vitrectomy is a surgery that removes the vitreous humor from the eye.
 It repairs emergent eye conditions.
-The vitreous humor is a gel-like substance that gives the eye shape and nutrients.
+Vitreous humor is a gel-like substance that gives the eye its shape and nutrients.

 During surgery, the doctor removes the vitreous fluid and replaces it with a bubble (air or gas), artificial saline solution, or silicone oil.
 After eye surgery, the body will naturally replenish the aqueous fluid.

-Vitrectomy surgery is 90% effective and complications are rare.
-However, risks include bleeding, infection, retina damage, and glaucoma.
-Your eye doctor will explain all risks, benefits, and alternatives before deciding to move forward with surgery.
+Vitrectomy surgery is 90% effective, and complications are rare.
+Your eye doctor will explain all risks, benefits, and alternatives before deciding to proceed with surgery.